SciML/DiffEqDevDocs.jl/docs/src/index.md

 you to keep executive control and licensing over your methods, but allows users of DifferentialEquations.jl to use your methods via the common interface, and makes your package compatible with the add-on tools (sensitivity analysis, parameter estimation, etc).
-Note that one is required to move their package to the JuliaDiffEq organization so that way common maintenance (such as fixing deprication warnings, updating tests to newer versions, and emergency fixes / disabling) can be allowed by JuliaDiffEq members.
+Note that, in order for the method to be used as a default, one is required to move their package to the JuliaDiffEq organization so that way common maintenance (such as fixing deprication warnings, updating tests to newer versions, and emergency fixes / disabling) can be allowed by JuliaDiffEq members.
 However, the lead developer